2/15/23

 *****Adventures in Babysitting (1987 on Disney+) stars Elisabeth Shue, Keith Coogan, Anthony Rapp, and Maia Brewton, and features cameos by blues singer/guitarist Albert Collins and singer-songwriter Southside Johnny Lyon in one of my favorite scenes.
 “Nobody leaves here without singing the blues.”

-****13 Going On 30 (2004 on Peacock) starring Jennifer Garner and Mark Ruffalo
+****13 Going On 30 (2004 on Netflix) starring Jennifer Garner and Mark Ruffalo

-***Some Kind of Wonderful (1987 on HBO max) starring Eric Stoltz, Mary Stuart Masterson, and Lea Thompson.
+***Some Kind of Wonderful (1987 rent) starring Eric Stoltz, Mary Stuart Masterson, and Lea Thompson.
 Written by John Hughes.

 ****Mean Girls (2004 on Paramount+) written by Tina Fey, and starring Lindsay Lohan, Rachel McAdams, Lacey Chabert, Amanda Seyfried

-****Clueless (1995 on Paramount+) written and directed by Amy Heckerling.
+****Clueless (1995 rent) written and directed by Amy Heckerling.
 It stars Alicia Silverstone with supporting roles by Stacey Dash, Brittany Murphy and Paul Rudd.

-**Reality Bites (1994 on Peacock) post high schoool graduation rom-com.
+**Reality Bites (1994 rent) post high schoool graduation rom-com.
 Directed by Ben Stiller, in his directorial debut.
 It stars Winona Ryder, Ethan Hawke and Stiller, with supporting roles by Janeane Garofalo and Steve Zahn.

-**Secret Admirer (1985 on Prime Video) starring C. Thomas Howell, Lori Loughlin, Kelly Preston and Fred Ward.
+**Secret Admirer (1985 on Tubi) starring C. Thomas Howell, Lori Loughlin, Kelly Preston and Fred Ward.

 *Valley Girl (1983 rent) directed by Martha Coolidge and starring Nicolas Cage, Deborah Foreman, Michelle Meyrink, Elizabeth Daily, Cameron Dye and Michael Bowen.
 The plot is based loosely on Shakespeare’s Romeo and Juliet.

-****Can’t Buy Me Love (1987 on Prime Video) starring Patrick Dempsey and Amanda Peterson.
+****Can’t Buy Me Love (1987 on Hulu) starring Patrick Dempsey and Amanda Peterson.
 Can you go from geek to cool by “dating” the head cheerleader?

-***Lucas (1986 on HBO max) starring Corey Haim, Kerri Green, Charlie Sheen, Winona Ryder, and Courtney Thorne-Smith.
+***Lucas (1986 rent/buy) starring Corey Haim, Kerri Green, Charlie Sheen, Winona Ryder, and Courtney Thorne-Smith.

-**Don’t Tell Mom the Babysitter is Dead (1991 on HBO max) starring Christina Applegate, Joanna Cassidy, Keith Coogan, John Getz and Josh Charles.
+**Don’t Tell Mom the Babysitter is Dead (1991 on Hulu) starring Christina Applegate, Joanna Cassidy, Keith Coogan, John Getz and Josh Charles.

-**John Tucket Must Die (2006 rent) directed by Betty Thomas.
+**John Tucket Must Die (2006 Hulu) directed by Betty Thomas.
 Stars Jesse Metcalfe, Brittany Snow, Ashanti, Sophia Bush, and Penn Badgley

-Love with Deception, Lying, Misleading, Secrets, Missunderstadings, and Complicated Relationships
+Love with Deception, Lying, Misleading, Secrets, Misunderstandings, and Complicated Relationships

 The movies in this category involve characters who lie, pretend to be someone else, have a secret or are misleading in their actions.
 Also included are films where the characters have complicated relationships because of jobs, kids, family, time travel, money, love triangles, problematic exes, and miscommunication.

-The Parent Trap (1998 on HBO max), directed and co-written by Nancy Meyers starring Dennis Quaid and Natasha Richardson star as a divorced couple who separated shortly after their identical twin daughters’ birth; Lindsay Lohan
+The Parent Trap (1998 on Disney+), directed and co-written by Nancy Meyers starring Dennis Quaid and Natasha Richardson star as a divorced couple who separated shortly after their identical twin daughters’ birth; Lindsay Lohan

-**You Again (2010 Disney+) stars Kristen Bell, Jamie Lee Curtis, Sigourney Weaver, Odette Yustman, James Wolk, Victor Garber, Billy Unger, Kyle Bornheimer, Kristin Chenoweth, and Betty White
+**You Again (2010 Hulu and Disney+) stars Kristen Bell, Jamie Lee Curtis, Sigourney Weaver, Odette Yustman, James Wolk, Victor Garber, Billy Unger, Kyle Bornheimer, Kristin Chenoweth, and Betty White

 ****Palm Springs (2020 on Hulu) Love and time travel.

-****Crazy Rich Asians (2018 on HBO max) Love is complicated with a pushy rich family.
+****Crazy Rich Asians (2018 on Max) Love is complicated with a pushy rich family.

-***Only You (1994 on Hulu) Marisa Tomei and Robert Downey Jr. in Italy.
+***Only You (1994 rent) Marisa Tomei and Robert Downey Jr. in Italy.
 Can they fall in love if she still believes that she is intended to be with someone else?

-**Someone Like You (2001 on Hulu) Stars Ashley Judd, Greg Kinnear, Hugh Jackman, Marisa Tomei, and Ellen Barkin, and follows a heartbroken woman looking for a reason why she was dumped.
+**Someone Like You (2001 rent) Stars Ashley Judd, Greg Kinnear, Hugh Jackman, Marisa Tomei, and Ellen Barkin, and follows a heartbroken woman looking for a reason why she was dumped.

 *Just my luck (2006 on Hulu) Is Lindsay Lohan lucky in love?

-*Forgetting Sarah Marshall (2008 on Prime Video) starring Jason Segel, Kristen Bell, Mila Kunis and Russell Brand.
+*Forgetting Sarah Marshall (2008 on Max) starring Jason Segel, Kristen Bell, Mila Kunis and Russell Brand.
 The film, which was written by Segel and co-produced by Judd Apatow, was released by Universal Pictures.
 The opening scene was inspired by something that happened to Segal with an ex.

 ***Something at Tiffany’s (2022 on Prime Video) A ring mix-up around the holidays.
 Cute story with a great cast.

-***Definitely, Maybe (2008 on Prime Video) A cute story about love told by a single dad, starring Ryan Reynolds, Isla Fisher, Rachel Weisz, Elizabeth Banks, Abigail Breslin, and Kevin Kline.
+***Definitely, Maybe (2008 on Netflix) A cute story about love told by a single dad, starring Ryan Reynolds, Isla Fisher, Rachel Weisz, Elizabeth Banks, Abigail Breslin, and Kevin Kline.

 ****Lars and the Real Girl (2007 on Prime Video) A quirky love story starring Ryan Gosling.

-**The Nanny Diaries (2007 on Paramount+) Starring Scarlett Johansson, Chris Evans, Alicia Keys, and Laura Linney based on a book.
+**The Nanny Diaries (2007 on Prime Video) Starring Scarlett Johansson, Chris Evans, Alicia Keys, and Laura Linney based on a book.

-***Coming to America (1988 on HBO max) Lots of comedy and a little bit of love with Eddie Murphy.
+***Coming to America (1988 rent on Prime Video) Lots of comedy and a little bit of love with Eddie Murphy.
 Can a future king find love in Queens?

-***He Said, She Said (1991) Stars Kevin Bacon and Elizabeth Perkins as two journalists working in the same office with a complicated love story.
+***He Said, She Said (1991 rent) Stars Kevin Bacon and Elizabeth Perkins as two journalists working in the same office with a complicated love story.
 Watch the story from two different points of view.

-**My Big Fat Greek Wedding (2002 on HBO max) Written by Nia Vardalos, who also stars in the film as Fotoula “Toula” Portokalos, a middle-class Greek American woman who falls in love with White Anglo-Saxon Protestant Ian Miller.
+**My Big Fat Greek Wedding (2002 on Hulu) Written by Nia Vardalos, who also stars in the film as Fotoula “Toula” Portokalos, a middle-class Greek American woman who falls in love with White Anglo-Saxon Protestant Ian Miller.

-*Boomerang (1992 on HBO max) Stars Eddie Murphy as an ad-exec and features Halle Berry, David Alan Grier, Martin Lawrence, Grace Jones, Eartha Kitt and Chris Rock.
+*Boomerang (1992 on Paramount+) Stars Eddie Murphy as an ad-exec and features Halle Berry, David Alan Grier, Martin Lawrence, Grace Jones, Eartha Kitt and Chris Rock.

-**Friends with Benefits (2011 on HBO max) Justin Timberlake and Mila Kunis.
+**Friends with Benefits (2011 on Prime Video) Justin Timberlake and Mila Kunis.

-***Crazy, Stupid, Love (2011 on HBO max) Starring Steve Carell, Ryan Gosling, Julianne Moore, Emma Stone, Marisa Tomei and Kevin Bacon.
+***Crazy, Stupid, Love (2011 on Hulu) Starring Steve Carell, Ryan Gosling, Julianne Moore, Emma Stone, Marisa Tomei and Kevin Bacon.
 The Dirty Dancing move is something Gosling did on dates prior to filming.

-****Dan in Real Life on (2007 on Apple TV+) A complicate love story with family fun and drama.
+****Dan in Real Life on (2007 on Hulu) A complicate love story with family fun and drama.
 Stars Steve Carell, Alison Pill, Juliette Binoche, Dianne Wiest, John Mahoney Emily Blunt, and Dane Cook.
 One of my favorites.

-*The Five-Year Engagement (2012 on Prime Video or Apple TV+) Emily Blunt and Jason Segal, will they every get married?
+*The Five-Year Engagement (2012 on Prime Video) Emily Blunt and Jason Segal, will they every get married?

 **Down with Love (2003 rent) Inspired by 1960s love stories, stars Renée Zellweger and Ewan McGregor,

-***Hitch (2005 rent) Can a matchmaker find love? starring Will Smith, Eva Mendes, Kevin James, and Amber Valletta.
+***Hitch (2005 Peacock) Can a matchmaker find love? starring Will Smith, Eva Mendes, Kevin James, and Amber Valletta.

-***Groundhog Day (1993 rent) Bill Murray and Andy McDowell repeating the same day to find love.
+***Groundhog Day (1993 on Prime Video) Bill Murray and Andy McDowell repeating the same day to find love.

 ****Roxanne (1987 rent) starring Steve Martin and Daryl Hannah It is a modern retelling of Edmond Rostand’s 1897 verse play Cyrano de Bergerac, adapted by Steve Martin.
 Funny and cute.